BELABOX/tutorial/readme.md

 Edit `setup.json` with the paths to the `belacoder` and `srtla` directories.

-Edit the default `changeme` password in `config.json`.

 You can start the web interface to test it with:

     sudo nodejs belaUI.js

 At this point BELABOX is ready to use, assuming that you have a capture card / other v4l2 input connected.
 Open `http://address_of_the_jetson` in a web browser.
+It will first ask you to set a password for access.

 See the [belacoder readme](https://github.com/BELABOX/belacoder) for information about the available pipelines you can select in the *Encoder settings* menu of the web interface.
 Configure the *srtla settings* with the data for your ingest configured at *Step -1*.

 After setting up and confirming that everything is working correctly, you can install belaUI as a system service that starts automatically at boot by running: